GordonCW/cs3245hw/hw4/README.txt

 search.py            - implement the lnc.ltc for the document and query respectively.

-queryExpansion.py    - function to expand the query
+queryExpansion.py    - functions to expand the query

 index.py             - indexing